Skip to content

 At mediation, the parties will meet in an attempt to exchange offers of settlement however, if the parties are unable to reach an agreement, the claim will be heard in the District Court.

-If you’re negotiating work injury damages with an insurer, or considering commencing a work injury damages claim, it’s strongly advised that you get independent legal advice on your options and consider having one of our personal injury lawyers negotiate settlement, or represent you in court, on your behalf.
+If you’re negotiating work injury damages with an insurer, or considering commencing a work injury damages claim, it’s strongly advised that you get independent legal advice on your options and consider having one of our personal injury lawyers in Sydney negotiate settlement, or represent you in court, on your behalf.

 The parties will have opportunities to resolve the matter before starting mediation or court proceedings.
 A mediator will assist the parties to reach a settlement through discussions however, not all matters resolve at this stage.
 If you don’t agree with an insurer’s offer of settlement, and agreement cannot be reached regarding your lump sum payment, then you will need to commence proceedings for work injury damages in court.